Video Aspect Ratios – Which are the Best?

 Another video delivery option is through Facebook Stories.
 Here the required screen ratio is 9:16, also known as the portrait format.

 This ratio is optimal for mobile traffic since the video covers the whole screen.
 Thus better capturing the viewer’s attention.

-Facebook stories are also delivered solely in 9:16 for desktop traffic.
+Facebook stories are also delivered solely using the 9:16 aspect ratio for desktop traffic.